DigitalState/Demo/resource/fixtures/assets/README.md

 ### Asset Entity

-A asset is a tangible documents issued by the government.
+An asset is a tangible documents issued by the government.
 For example: a deed to a land, a library card, a drivers license.

 The properties are: